stefan-kolb/nucleus/README.md

 ```

 2) Download the OpenSSL package from [http://packages.openknapsack.org/openssl/openssl-1.0.0k-x86-windows.tar.lzma](http://packages.openknapsack.org/openssl/openssl-1.0.0k-x86-windows.tar.lzma)
-Do NOT use the latest version!

-3) Extract it to the desired location
+3) Extract it to a desired location

 4) Re-install the gem and point to the OpenSSL installation directory.
-Escape backslashes or use forward slashed.
+Escape backslashes or use forward slashes.

 ```shell
 $ gem install eventmachine -- --with-ssl-dir=C:/SSL